bibekanandadatta/JHU-Dissertation-Template/README.md

 ## Contributing to the project

 This template was kept sufficiently general purpose for different disciplines with some customizations of special packages for demonstration purposes.
-If you have suggestions about specific LaTeX packages to your preference or discipline, it may not be a good idea to add them here.
+If you have suggestions about specific LaTeX packages to your preference or discipline, adding them here may not be a good idea.
 However, if you have suggestions about general formatting, you can fork the repository and create a `pull request` or just find me and let me know.